 There are several ways that people can lower their chances of getting HPV:

-Abstinence/Monogamous Relationships–You can reduce your chances of getting HPV by being in a faithful relationship with one partner; limiting their number of sex partners; and choosing a partner who has had no or few prior sex partners.
+- Abstinence/Monogamous Relationships–You can reduce your chances of getting HPV by being in a faithful relationship with one partner; limiting your number of sex partners; and choosing a partner who has had no or few prior sex partners.

 Paying for the Vaccine:

 If you are under 19, Michigan law requires the consent of a parent to receive the vaccine.
 Many health insurance companies will cover the cost of vaccinations.
 If not, a program called Vaccines for Children (VFC) will cover the cost.

 If you are 19 to 26 years of age and do not have medical insurance that covers vaccination, you may be eligible for Free vaccine through a patient assistance program or the Michigan Adult Vaccine Program.
 Contact your local health department office for additional information.